veecle/veecle-pxros/README.md

 #### Troubleshooting

-* Make sure that the environment variable `LIBCLANG_PATH` points to the HighTec's toolchain.
+* Make sure that the environment variable `LIBCLANG_PATH` points to HighTec's toolchain.

 ## Building and running